 - Your baby needs approximately 6 to 8 feeds every 24 hours (including overnight feeds).

 Playing with your newborn is incredibly important for their development.
-Some things you can do with your baby include taking them for a walk, singing a song or reading a story.
-It is ok to do different activities each day as long as they take around the same time to complete.
+Some things you can do with your baby include taking them for a walk, singing a song or talking to each other.
+It is ok to do different activities each day as you'll learn what your baby likes and dislikes.

 While it is ideal that your baby sleeps between each feed, newborns often have long crying periods and may not always sleep at regular times.
 If this occurs, you may want to try some of our settling strategies.